cdransf/cd-11ty/src/pages/uses.md

 <h3 className="text-xl font-extrabold leading-9 tracking-tight text-gray-900 dark:text-gray-100 sm:text-2xl sm:leading-10 md:text-4xl md:leading-14">macOS + iOS</h3>

-- [Obsidian](https://obsidian.md): fast, flexible and extensible — it can be as complex or as simple as you need to be (I try and keep my setup on the simpler side).
 - [Fantastical](https://flexibits.com/fantastical): the best and most powerful calendaring app for the Apple ecosystem, bar none.
 - [Ivory](https://tapbots.com/ivory): a beautifully designed and extremely well built Mastodon app — I use it as my go-to client across all of my devices.